amita-shukla/blog-1/content/posts/2022-07-06--rest-api-for-long-running-jobs/index.md

 ```

 ## Conclusion
-Just like we have asynchronous calls (AJAX) on the frontend, designing the backend API as well decouples the frontend from backend as well.
+Just like we have asynchronous calls (AJAX) on the frontend, and we have async jobs on the backend as well.
+But we can add one more level of decoupling between the frontend and backend by designing the API this way.
 We can return more detailed status updates, or progress bars to update the user about the exact stage of this job.
 I got the chance to work on this feature once, which was a great boost to the user experience of our application.